 Within a couple of days of learning about their predicament, we decided to purchase a home that they will rent from us.
-Now, just ten days later we’ve already applied for the mortgage on a property.
+Now, just ten days later we’ve already applied for the mortgage on a single family rental property.

 While I continue to believe we are doing the right thing for our family, and we are going into this transaction with our eyes wide open, I fully admit it is not the wisest financial move.
 Here’s why:

 - We are buying in a seller’s market – Housing prices in our area are higher than they have been in years.
 Sellers are receiving multiple offers and homes are snapped up in days if not hours of being listed.
 In fact, we put in our offer on the house we are buying in less than 24 hours of its listing.
 Two other proposals were received, but we had the strongest offer.